richtestani/FeedTheFox/docs/details.md

 ```
 get($property = null)
 ```
 Returns a single value, or and entire array.
-If no property name is provided, the entire array is returned.
+If no property name is provided, the entire collection is returned.

 ```
 options()